sunlabuiuc/PyHealth/docs/install.rst

 **CUDA Setting**\ :

+To run PyHealth, you also need CUDA and cudatoolkit that support your GPU well. `More info <https://developer.nvidia.com/cuda-gpus/>`_

 For example, if you use NVIDIA RTX A6000 as your GPU for training, you should install a compatible cudatoolkit using: